linusandren/Made_S3/README.md

 ## S3 configuration

 Apart from actually creating a bucket and generating access keys with write access to it, you also need to give it a public read policy.
-The reason for this is the above mentioned need to use the bucket URL as the normal media URL in magento.
+The reason for this is the above mentioned need to use the bucket URL as the normal media URL in Magento.
 A public readable bucket policy can look like this:

 ```json
 {